edanamerchan/project_Hudl/project_Hudl.md

 Analysis per region: Asia
 --------------------------------------------

 The case of Asia is very similar to Africa in the sense that this group has only be assigned 4.5 spots since 2006, so there has been less chances for them to be in the cup.
-The clusting model does not show any particular separation.
+The clustering model does not show any particular separation.
 The lead team is South Korea with 9 participations.

 ```r